rdonoghue/flipcards/README.md

 # flipcards

-Seeing if I can put small HTML files here to then embed in Miro in an iframe
+## 3/16

-## NEXT STEPS (2/18 noon)
+TODO:

-- meaning text needs to pull from the other trump info
+- could I turn the flipcards from divs in to an unordered list?
-- top margin is too big
+- need to seperate the redraw buttons from the length of the other columns

-## Other Considerations
+- the background cards aren't resizing with the actual trumps

-- See if I can make a nice small card out of the bigger images
+- do I WANT the actual trumps resizing liek they are?
+Go back to pixels for the phone?